-LEG A section of the rally between successive Checkpoints, or from an assigned starting place to a Checkpoint.

-MBCU May or may not be considered unnecessary.
-Execute an MBCU instruction at the first occurrence of the REFERENCE, whether or not it occurs at an INTERSECTION and whether or not it takes you off the THROUGH ROUTE.
-Consider yourself to have left the THROUGH
+LEG A section of the rally between successive CHECKPOINTs, or from an at the first occurrence of the REFERENCE, whether or not it occurs at an INTERSECTION and whether or not it takes you off the THROUGH ROUTE.
+Consider yourself to have left the THROUGH ROUTE.

-ROUTE.
 In other words, just do it!